What is Technical Writing?

 What Technical Writing Isn’t

-Any form of content that does not provide technical information in a meaningful, unambiguous, and targeted way is not considered technical writing.
+Any content that does not provide technical information in a meaningful, unambiguous, and targeted way is not considered technical writing.

-Sticking with the conditions above can help provide some level of clarity.
-Still, it often becomes challenging to draw the line between technical writing and other forms of writing even then.
+Still, it is challenging to draw the line between technical writing and other forms of technical writing plays even then.

-• Regular blog posts with non-technical content (on house decoration, management, or a personal journey)
+• Regular blog posts with non-technical documents (on house decoration, management, or a personal journey)

 • Any content explaining a technical concept when the audience doesn’t have to apply that knowledge in a professional setting